In these troubled times, there are 25 amazing and relevant hymns about trusting God for us to sing.

 As the globe responds to the pandemic, Christ invites his people, as always, to approach the throne of God with confidence to find help in our time of need (Heb 4:16).
 The relevant hymns of the faith, both ancient and modern, offer us a vocabulary for expressing our fears, anxieties, and questions to the One who hears.

-So, through these hymns, lay your burdens at Christ’s feet.
+So, through these hymns about trusting God, lay your burdens at Christ’s feet.
 Praise the Lord of history who holds all things—disease, life, and death—in his hands.
 Ask for his help in a season of waiting.
 Lament and grieve the tragic effects of the fall.
-And herald the good news that through Christ’s death and resurrection, he has given us an unshakeable hope.
+And herald the good news that through Christ’s death and resurrection, and also through these hymns about trusting God, he has given us an unshakeable hope.

 Though there’s a ton of relevant Christian music out there, I’ve limited myself to relevant hymns suited for congregational singing, recognizing that many Christians won’t be able to sing with their churches this month.
 These songs may help soothe the wound of missing out on fellowship.
 For each song, I’ve selected an excerpt that especially seems to speak to our present situation.
 Click each title to read the full lyric, and listen to all 25 songs at this Spotify playlist.

-Relevant Hymns on God’s Sovereignty, Providence, and Power
+Hymns About Trusting God in His Sovereignty, Providence, and Power

 “To all, life Thou givest, to both great and small,